 An inhaled corticosteroid or short-acting beta-2-agonist bronchodilator (for asthma)

-If these drugs relieve cough, further testing is usually unnecessary.
+If these medications relieve cough, further testing is usually unnecessary.
 If cough is not relieved, doctors typically do tests in the following order until a test suggests a diagnosis:

 A chest x-ray